ondrejsevcik/ondrejsevcik.com/app/blog/_content/private-wifi-with-raspberry-pi.md

-import BlogPostLayout from "../../../components/blog-post-layout" import Figure from "../../../components/blog/figure" import InfoBox from "../../../components/blog/info-box" import WarningBox from "../../../components/blog/warning-box" import nordVpnAccountPageImg from "./nord-vpn-account-page.png" import nordVpnConnected from "./nord-vpn-connected.png"

-export const meta = {
+---
-  title: "Building Private WiFi Hotspot With RaspberryPi, RaspAP, and VPN",
+title: "Building Private WiFi Hotspot With RaspberryPi, RaspAP, and VPN"
-  description:
-    "Build your private WiFi hotspot so that your internet provider can't spy on you.",
+description: "Build your private WiFi hotspot so that your internet provider can't spy on you."
-  image: nordVpnAccountPageImg.src,
+image: "/book-images/nord-vpn-account-page.png"
-  date: "2021-04-09",
+date: "2021-04-09"
-  tags: ["tech"],
+tags: ["tech"]
-}
+---

 Your internet service provider can see every single app and site you use - even if the website is using encrypted `HTTPS` protocol.